BlackWasp

 Implementing Soundex in C#

-In the remainder of this article we will implement the Soundex algorithm in C#.
+In this article we will implement the Soundex algorithm in C#.
 We will create a class containing two public methods.
-The first will generate the Soundex code for a given string.
+The first method will generate the Soundex code for a string.
 The second will compare two strings and return a value that indicates how similar they sound.

 To begin, create a new console application project and add a class named "Soundex".